-Root Causes to be Addressed Inappropriate behavior, Teacher management concerns, a reward system in place for behaviors; attendance incentives

-This is a root cause and not a Yes

-contributing cause or symptom

-This is something we can Yes

-affect

-Impacted Programs Title I - Part A - Improving Academic Achievement of Disadvantaged
+Root Causes to be Addressed According to Georgia Health Survey data, our students indicated that they have both an adult and student peer that they can count on but felt like disruptive behavior impeding their ability to learn in class.
+Discipline referrals and out of school suspension increased when compared to the previous school year.
+This is a root cause and not a contributing cause or symptom Yes This is something we can Yes affect Impacted Programs IDEA - Special Education Title I - Part A - Improving Academic Achievement of Disadvantaged